theBoringEngineer/classifing_cybersecurity_intrusion_detection---Datatalks_midterm_project/ReadMe.md

 # Cybersecurity Intrusion Detection - ML Midterm Project

-A machine learning service for detecting cybersecurity intrusions using network session data.
-This project demonstrates a complete ML workflow from data exploration to production deployment with Docker.
+My project is a machine learning service for detecting cybersecurity intrusions using network session data.
+The project demonstrates a complete ML workflow from data exploration to production deployment with Docker.

-## 📊 Problem Description
+## The Problem

 **Objective**: Detect malicious network sessions (attacks) based on session characteristics like protocol type, encryption, packet size, login attempts, and user behavior patterns.